 The design showed people that virtual reality might actually have a place in the future of gaming.

 Several big names have been hard at work designing their own VR headsets.
 Sony has one, with its Project Morpheus slated for a late-2016 release.
 It will only be compatible with Playstation 4 and their Vita systems, which makes sense.
 Google, Steam, and others have thrown their hats into the ring with their own varying VR designs.

 It’s Coming, But What is “It?”

-A real challenge for adapting FPS games or RPG games, where the player-character can move freely throughout the world, is that aspect of movement.
-Players at home in a living room setting will only have so much space in which they’ll be able to move…
+A real challenge for adapting FPS games or RPG games, where the player-character can move freely throughout the world, is that aspect of the movement.
+Players at home in a living room set will only have so much space in which they’ll be able to move…

 Considerably less space than will be rendered in a AAA game.
 Anytime you have a world bigger than the room the player is physically playing in, you’ll have an issue.

 On the other hand, with AAA games most likely out of the equation for now, the playing field is leveled.
 Smaller indie developers have been responsible for some really simple, really fun games.
 Usually, these games come from creative new gameplay mechanics or an innovative twist on conventional mechanics.

 As game devs continue their foray into VR, it’s the indie devs that can afford to take the time to look at gaming “problems” in a different way and get creative with their gameplay.
 It’s these out-of-the-box mechanics that could lead to great virtual reality games.

 Another limiting factor, aside from physical space, is the motion sickness that has, so far, accompanied prolonged headset use.
 It turns out that tricking your brain into another reality can have a nauseating effect if sustained for too long.